How to Buy Project Management Software That Won't Choke at 5,000 Tasks

 The pitch

-SOC 2 compliance and advanced permissions keep your client data safe
+SOC 2 compliance and advanced permissions keep your client data safe.

 The reality

-Sales rep refuses to give you a test account with your actual data volume and insists 'the demo environment shows everything you need to see'
+Sales rep refuses to give you a test account with your actual data volume and insists 'the demo environment shows everything you need to see.'

-When you ask about API rate limits or integration failure handling, they deflect with 'our platform is very robust' without providing specific numbers
+When you ask about API rate limits or integration failure handling, they deflect with 'our platform is very robust' without providing specific numbers.

-Sales engineer can't answer basic questions about mobile app limitations and promises to 'follow up with technical details later'
+Sales engineer can't answer basic questions about mobile app limitations and promises to 'follow up with technical details later.'

-Mobile apps are afterthoughts that field teams will hate.
-ClickUp's mobile app can't edit custom fields, discovered only after full team rollout and training.
+Mobile apps are afterthoughts that field teams will reject.
+ClickUp's mobile app, for example, can't edit certain custom fields, which is the kind of constraint typically discovered only after full team rollout.

 Get the Project Management buying cheat sheet

-Budget ranges, red flags, and the questions most teams forget to ask — in one page.
+Budget ranges, red flags, and the questions most teams forget to ask, all in one page.
 Sent straight to your inbox.

 No spam.
 Unsubscribe anytime.